AppFair/appfair.github.io/index.md

 ## The App Fair fair-ground

-The "fair-ground" is the name for the autonomous cataloging service that acts as the reference for app distribution.
+The "fair-ground" is the name for the autonomous cataloging service that indexes the releases of forks of the base repository.
 It handles organization verification, app build validation, and cataloging of all the verified apps.

-The "App Fair" is one instance of a fair-ground, and is implemented as a set of GitHub repositories, actions, and policies for cataloging the build artifacts of the app forks.
+The "App Fair" is the reference implementation of the fair-ground system, and is implemented as a set of GitHub repositories, workflows, and policies for cataloging the build artifacts of the app forks.
 The configuration for the App Fair is defined primarily in the [appfair/App.git](https://github.com/appfair/App.git) repository, which additionally acts as the base repository to be forked by app developers.

 ### Introduction: the FAIR process